calvintaw/Lenscape/README.md

 - Using React Router for dynamic routing.
 - Fetching data from an external API and rendering it dynamically.

+## Areas for Improvement

+- Better code structure

+- UI design

+- Color palettes

+- Intuitive searching for photos and videos: right now, selecting an option like “Illustration” in the slider bar only searches that query.
+It doesn’t act as a type filter, so if you click “Illustration” and then search “dogs,” you’ll get random types of dog images.
+Need to be made easier to understand and use.

+---

 It served as a foundation for my **rebuilt Lenscape**, which has fewer features but more structured and maintainable code. rebuilt project live demo link: [https://photo-mcb6t8z01-ambitiouscalvins-projects.vercel.app/](https://photo-mcb6t8z01-ambitiouscalvins-projects.vercel.app/)